 Pathophysiology

 A typical type 2 diabetes patient demonstrates both reduced insulin secretion and sensitivity, with varying contributions in different patients.
-There are only a few lifecourse studies, predominantly from the ‘obese’ western world which showed that higher childhood FPG, BMI, insulin concentrations and HOMA-IR were predictors of future glucose intolerance; it is noteworthy that HOMA-β and DI were not mentioned.
-(23, 24) The role of reduced β-cell secretion relative to insulin insensitivity (DI) was stressed in the Early Bird study and the ADA statement on youth onset type 2 diabetes.
-(34,35) Our data highlights that insulin sensitivity progressively decreases from childhood into adulthood, accompanied by an increase in beta cell secretion in the NGT group evident in both fasting and stimulated states, indicating good beta cell reserve.
-In contrast, in the glucose intolerant there was little increase in stimulated insulin secretion.
-A progressive decrease in the disposition index captured the inadequacy of compensatory beta cell secretion in the face of decreasing insulin sensitivity.
-Consistently lower disposition index in the glucose intolerant group suggests an underperforming beta cell from early life.
-Our results highlight the importance of interpreting insulin secretion in relation to prevailing insulin sensitivity to detect relevant pathophysiology.
-We believe this is a novel description of the evolution of glucose-insulin physiology during childhood, puberty and young adulthood.
+Lifecourse studies are few and predominantly from the ‘obese’ western world which show that higher childhood FPG, BMI, insulin concentrations and HOMA-IR were predictors of future glucose intolerance; it is noteworthy that HOMA-B and compensatory beta cell response were not mentioned.
+(23, 24) The role of reduced beta cell secretion relative to insulin sensitivity was stressed in the Early Bird study and the ADA statement on youth onset type 2 diabetes.
+(34,35) Our data highlights that insulin sensitivity progressively decreases from childhood into adulthood, accompanied by an increase in beta cell secretion in the NGT group evident in both fasting and stimulated states.
+This indicates good beta cell reserve.
+In contrast, in the glucose intolerant there was little increase in stimulated insulin secretion between 6- and 18-years of age.
+As has been pointed out by previous workers, the best approach to understand the dynamics between insulin secretion and sensitivity is to study them in relation to each other.
+This approach showed a progressive decrease in compensatory beta cell response with increasing age in both NGT and glucose intolerant groups, and showed that the glucose intolerant group was consistently lower than the NGT.
+Taken together, our data points towards an underperforming beta cell from early life in the glucose intolerant group.
+We believe this is a novel description of the evolution of glucose-insulin physiology from childhood through puberty into young adulthood.

 Most previous studies, including some of ours, have considered insulin insensitivity the primary driver of diabetes, probably because of inadequate investigation of insulin secretion.
 The importance of diminished insulin secretion in the pathophysiology of type 2 diabetes in Indians has recently been highlighted (36).
-Severely insulin deficient diabetes (SIDD) was the most common sub-type in our young (<45 years) type 2 diabetic patients (submitted for publication), and also in the migrant Indians in the USA (37).
-In contrast, in a Swedish cohort, the main subtype was Mild Obese Diabetes (MOD).
+Severely insulin deficient diabetes (SIDD) was the most common sub-type in our young (<45 years) type 2 diabetic patients (Diabetologia, in press), and also in the migrant Indians in the USA (37).
+In contrast, in a Swedish cohort, the main subtype was Mildly Obese Diabetes (MOD).

 Implications